Command Carto II – Make

 \ become more important here.
 Without it each new line is interpreted as a new command, as you saw in echo-caynon.

-\ tells the Makebot that the next line isn’t new, but rather a continuation of the previous lines command.
-Everything will work if you typed it out one uninterrupted line, but this makes our code more readable.
-Your future self will thank present you.
+\ tells the Makebot that the next line isn’t a new command, but rather a continuation of the previous line’s command.
+Everything will work if you typed it out one uninterrupted line, but that would make it rather hard to read.
+Your future self will thank present you for keeping things readable.

 Before we get to the meat of this post – a few formatting quirks.